-Figure 7-1 Deduplication client backup to MSDP
+Figure 7-1 Deduplication configuration for MSDP

-In this scenario, the client is backing up data directly to the media server and the media server is deduplicating the data before storing it locally.
+In this scenario, the client backs up data directly to the media server and the media server deduplicates the data before it stores it locally.
 Ensure that this is on the correct media server which is not always the same as the MSDP storage server (due to load balancing).

-For deduplication specific logging, enable on the media server:
+For deduplication-specific logging, enable the following on the media server:

-- Verbose 5 bptm logging: - Create a log directory named bptm in /usr/openv/netbackup/logs (Windows: install path\NetBackup\logs) - Set the bptm log verbosity to 5 in the NetBackup Administration Console by clicking on Host Properties > Logging for the media server, or if you are using UNIX/Linux, set the bptm log verbosity to 5 in the /usr/openv/netbackup/bp.conf file by appending the following line:
+- Verbose 5 bptm logging: - Create a log directory named bptm in /usr/openv/netbackup/logs (Windows: install path\NetBackup\logs) - Set the bptm log verbosity to 5 in the NetBackup Administration Console.
+To do this, click on Host Properties > Logging for the media server.
+If you use UNIX/Linux, set the bptm log verbosity to 5 in the /usr/openv/netbackup/bp.conf file by appending the following line: